Good Times Are Just Around the Bend at this classic Southern Plantation House: Kevin Kelly’s Dream come true.

 With the crack of a bottle of champagne against steel girders and the release of butterflies on a splendid spring breeze, Houmas House Estate and Gardens (on southern Louisiana’s River Road) welcomed another exciting chapter in its 244+-year history: the advent of its new Louisiana’s Great River Road Museum and Interpretive Center.

-Slated to open in 2019 on a dramatic bend in the Mississippi River on the Houmas House estate, the museum will serve to interpret the history and influence of the Lower Mississippi River on transportation, commerce, culture, music, folklife, and folklore.
+On a dramatic bend in the Mississippi River on the Houmas House estate, the museum serves to interpret the history and influence of the Lower Mississippi River on transportation, commerce, culture, music, folklife, and folklore.

-The 28,000-square foot museum will also be home to an outdoor amphitheater, a Great Hall, and indoor and outdoor event spaces, with seating for more than 800 at sit-down dinners, 1,200 at cocktail receptions, and 2,000 at concerts.
+The 28,000-square-foot museum is also home to an outdoor amphitheater, a Great Hall, and indoor and outdoor event spaces, with seating for more than 800 at sit-down dinners, 1,200 at cocktail receptions, and 2,000 at concerts.

 Stroll Along the River

-A walkway and bridge leading to a promenade atop a levee will also allow guests to spend time strolling alongside the Old Man River or sitting on a bench beneath streetlamps.
+A walkway and bridge leading to a promenade atop a levee allow guests to spend time strolling alongside the Old Man River or sitting on a bench beneath street lamps.

-At the new facilities, the local community and visitors will also be able to enjoy grand graduation celebrations, glittery galas, and elegant weddings, as well as learn about life along the Mississippi.
+At the new facilities, the local community and visitors are now able to enjoy grand graduation celebrations, glittery galas, and elegant weddings, as well as learn about life along the Mississippi.

 Lieutenant Governor of Louisiana Billy Nungesser and other distinguished guests gathered with plantation owner/businessman Kevin Kelly, for a “topping off” ceremony back for the new museum, which the not-for-profit 501c3 Houmas House Foundation, along with national and federal programs, are now building along Louisiana’s famed River Road, a slender byway along which a dozen historic Louisiana plantations still stand (tours of all of these are available year-round).